TampereJS/tamperejs-org/README.md

 - Propose a change under GitHub Issues
 - Change is accepted for further work if
-    - It has all the sections defined
+    - It has all the sections answered
     - A mob of 3+ people join and all agree the definition
     - All agree that the change would serves the mission in a measurable way